rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 <span class="caption">Listing 18-21: Ignoring all fields of a `Point` except
 for `x` by using `..`</span>

-Using `..` is shorter to type than having to list out `_y` and `_z`.
+Using `..` is shorter to type than having to list out `y: _` and `z: _`.
 The `..` pattern is especially useful when working with structs that have lots of fields in situations where only one or two fields are relevant.

 `..` will expand to as many values as it needs to be.
 Listing 18-22 shows a use of `..` with a tuple: